subugoe/typo3-find-germania-sacra/Readme.md

 	1. TYPO3 should be configured to serve the page at `http://klosterdatenbank.germania-sacra.de/`

-	2. single records should be served at the path `/gsn/123` where 123 is the ID (klosternummer) of the record; this is achieved by adding a RealURL configuration as follows for the page (where _DEFAULT should be replaced by the page ID for the TYPO3 page as the required »gsn« deviates from the auto-configured »id« the extension suggests).
+	2. single records should be served at the path `/gsn/123/` where 123 is the ID (klosternummer) of the record; this is achieved by adding a RealURL configuration as follows for the page (where `_DEFAULT` should be replaced by the page ID for the TYPO3 page as the required »gsn« deviates from the auto-configured »id« the extension suggests).

 			'postVarSets' => array(
 				'_DEFAULT' => array(